“Tú y Las Nubes” (You and the Clouds) by José Alfredo Jiménez, English translation of lyrics

 From joy.

-“El Gavilan Pollero” by Pedro Infante, English translation of lyrics
+“El Gavilan Pollero” by Pedro Infante, English translation

 “El Gavilán Pollero” (The Chicken Hawk) sung by Pedro Infante